lukeredpath/clickatell/README.txt

 You can then use the sms utility to send a message to a single recipient:

   sms 447771234567 'Hello from clickatell'

+Run +sms+ without any arguments for a full list of options.

+See http://clickatell.rubyforge.org for further instructions.